Borough of Havant: History

 Havant itself was an ancient parish.
 Until 1852 it was governed by its vestry, in the same way as most rural areas.
 The parish was made a local board district in 1852, governed by an elected local board.
 Such districts were reconstituted as urban districts in 1894.
 The neighbouring parish of Warblington (which contained Emsworth) was made an urban district at the same time.

 The Havant Urban District was substantially enlarged in 1932, taking in the urban district of Warblington and the parishes of Bedhampton, North Hayling, South Hayling and Waterloo, with some adjustments to the boundaries with other neighbouring areas.
 It was renamed the Havant and Waterloo Urban District, and the whole area was made a single urban parish called Havant.

 The Havant and Waterloo Urban District was reconstituted as a non-metropolitan district named just "Havant" by the Local Government Act 1972 on 1 April 1974.
 The district was granted borough status as part of the 1974 reforms, allowing the chair of the council to take the title of mayor.
 No successor parish was created for the former urban district.

 The Borough of Havant is twinned with Wesermarsch district in Germany and Yavoriv Raion in Western Ukraine.

+In March 2026, the government announced that it would abolish the borough in 2028 as part of local government reform across Hampshire.
+These proposals were withdrawn in September 2026.